gcocatre/caudec/README.md

 * Metadata is preserved (as much as possible) from one codec to another.
 Artwork can be copied too.
 * Multiprocess Replaygain scanner for FLAC, WavPack, Monkey's Audio, MP3, Ogg Vorbis.
 * Ability to hard link lossy files to a different directory when encoding to WavPack Hybrid.
+* Ability to touch files using metadata to reflect the music's release date and duration.

 ## Requirements